monpeco/HKUx-HKU_08x/module5-Data-and-TechFin/techFin.md

 ---

 #### Module 5 Data & TechFin   5.9 Data, Metadata and Differential Privacy   Video 5.9 Data, Metadata and Differential Privacy

+I'm now going to be talking about the difference between data and metadata and how this is being expressed with the concept of differential privacy.
+If you think about what financial technology is, financial technology is about the digitization of money but if you introduce the notion of TechFin,
+TechFin is about the monetization of data.
+Therefore the point is going to be how are we are going to differentiate our data?
+Currently, the way this has been done is that technology companies have tried as much as possible not to have personal identifiable information about you.
+The reason why they try to avoid this is because as soon as they have PII data, they start to be subject to more stringent regulatory supervision and therefore increase costs for their business models.
+And so far this has worked.
+The reason is because personal information such as your age but also the content of a discussion is something that computer had a very hard time to understand and make sense of.
+Only very recently are computer have the sufficient computing power as well as the understanding of the human language to find out content in a conversation.

+Instead, what computers have done is to look at metadata.
+Metadata is contextual data
+which is around a content.
+For example, the metadata
+around my discussion with you
+would be how long it took me
+to actually record that video, the content and the numbers of people which are seeing that video, etc.

+The contextual data when it's
+sufficiently cross referenced
+with a lot of different dataset which typically tech companies have will allow you to infer content.
+Let me take another example.
+If I am on LinkedIn and suddenly I start changing my behaviour, contacting more people and asking for meeting requests, this is going to flag LinkedIn that my behaviour is changing and therefore I may be looking for another job.
+And yet at no point did LinkedIn actually start looking into my messages saying I am looking for another job opportunity.
+They were able to infer that content using metadata.

+Data versus metadata is
+a very important thing
+because financial institution
+have very good at protecting your data but technology companies have been very good at monetizing your metadata.
+Therefore we need to start to see how we are going to create a framework to regulate that.

+And here you have an example of what technology companies such as Apple are doing.
+There's a notion called differential privacy.
+Differential privacy is about giving the information to the person without revealing the whole information set.
+There're many use cases that
+you can be able to relate to.
+In the context of finance,
+typically for financial institution to on board a financial citizen will mean more stringent regulatory and compliance requirements because of that American citizen now being on boarded.
+And therefore sometimes it's important for a financial institution to know that a customer is not an American citizen.
+Differential privacy allows for that.
+It's about telling someone who you're not without revealing the whole information.
+Therefore, as long as a financial institution knows
+I am not an American,
+I may be any other nationalities and that's good enough.

+The other way of looking at it is for example, accessing certain website.
+Certain website will require you to confirm that you're not under 18 but they do not care whether you are 21 or 38.
+The fact that you are 21 or 38 actually starts to be a hint towards personal identifiable information but that can be linked back to you and therefore differential privacy gets away with that notion by not sharing the full picture by telling who you are not.
+And as long as the rule set is strong in place with the financial institution, they'll be able to leverage on that information.

+This is what differential privacy is bringing and differential privacy is typically being led by companies which are not here to make money from your data.
+Apple revenue is at 80% driven by hardware sale.
+Therefore, for them to not release and monetize your data is not actually a compromise.
+It's something that makes economic sense.
+But a company like Google
+and Amazon or Facebook
+which have much more difficulty of actually enforcing differential privacy because their business is about sharing the whole complete set of information.

+Therefore going forward
+you will have a split.
+The companies which are not monetizing your data will support differential privacy versus the companies which are monetizing your data will typically look at data sovereignty as a governance model for their customer.

+---

+#### Module 5 Data & TechFin   5.10 Data is the New Oil: Risk of Breach   Video 5.10 Data is the New Oil: Risk of Breach